andymccall/neo6502-development/README.md

 - LLVM-MOS for programming in C
 - NEO6502 emulator for testing

-The repository has examples using both 6502 assembly and C.
+The repository has examples using both 6502 assembly and C. Each example has a README.md file that explains how to compile and run the example.

 ### Install VSCode